steven-hill/Converter-SwiftUI-version-/README.md

 ### 🔍 More
 - This app can convert distance, duration, mass, temperature or volume units.
-- It has two targets - tvOS and iOS.
-- It's written in Swift for tvOS 18.0+ and iOS 18.0+ on Xcode 16.0.
+- It's written in Swift for tvOS 18.0+ on Xcode 16.0.
 - The UI framework used is SwiftUI.
 The testing framework is XCTest for the unit tests and UI tests.
-- For this project I'm utilising the TDD approach.
+- For this project I utilised the TDD approach.

- ### 🚧 Currently building
-- iOS target